The 14 best cities in Andalucia to visit

 After living in the region for 10 years, I’ve visited all the cities in southern Spain, and here are the ones I highly recommend seeing.

 They all have their own charm and if you have the chance to stay more than a day or two in an Andalusian city, it will reveal new intriguing layers to you.
-Get ready to explore the best cities in Andalucia that are worthy your bucket list.
+Get ready to explore the best cities in Andalucia that are worthy of your bucket list.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.